apache/incubator-stormcrawler/external/elasticsearch/README.md

 Edit the *-conf.yaml files as you see fit, as a general good practice, you should also specify the _http.agent.*_ configurations so that the servers you fetch from can identify you.

-Then compile with `mvn clean package` and inject the seeds with \:
+Then compile with `mvn clean package` and start the topology with

-`storm jar target/*-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --sleep 30000 --local es-injector.flux`

-The topology should terminate after 30 seconds, you should then be able to see the seeds in the [status index](http://localhost:9200/status/_search?pretty).

-When it's done run

 `storm jar target/*-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --local es-crawler.flux`

 to start the crawl.

+The topology should terminate after 60 seconds, you should then be able check the content of the [status index](http://localhost:9200/status/_search?pretty) to see the URLs crawled so far.
-You can replace `--local` with `--remote` to run the topology on a Storm cluster.
+You can set the crawler to run for longer with the _--sleep_ argument, e.g. `--sleep 3600000` for an hour or better, replace `--local` with `--remote` to run the topology on a Storm cluster where it will run continuously.

 Kibana
 ---------------------